alces-software/adminware/README.md

 # `./script.rb`.
 command: command_to_run

-# Full help text for this tool, it will be picked up and displayed in full when `help` is
+# Full help text for this tool, it will be picked up and displayed in full when `help
-# displayed for this tool in `run` commands.
+# is displayed for this tool in `run` commands.
 help: command_help

-# A flag stating that this tool's command should never be ran in a non-interactive
+# A flag stating that this tool's command is only to be ran in an interactive
 # shell.
 It's value must be "True" for this to take effect.
 If a tool marked as
 # interactive only is ran as part of a namespace or on more than one node an error
 # will be thrown.